djones/grape-goliath-example/README.md

 ## Getting Started

+First take a copy of the project

     git clone https://github.com/djones/grape-goliath-example.git
     cd grape-goliath-example/

-Create and migrate your database with:
+Next create and migrate your database

     rake db:setup

-Start the server and you're done!
+Finally start the server and you're done!

     ruby server.rb -vs

-Next let's list all the posts in the database:
+Now let's list all the posts in the database:

     curl http://localhost:9000/v1/posts.json
     => []